quadproduction/quadpype/src/quadpype/hosts/harmony/api/README.md

 ### Work files

 Because Harmony projects are directories, this integration uses `.zip` as work file extension.
-Internally the project directories are stored under `[User]/.avalon/harmony`.
-Whenever the user saves the `.xstage` file, the integration zips up the project directory and moves it to the Avalon project path.
+Internally the project directories are stored under `[User]/.quadype/harmony`.
+Whenever the user saves the `.xstage` file, the integration zips up the project directory and moves it to the QuadPype project path.
 Zipping and moving happens in the background.

 ### Show Workfiles on launch

-You can show the Workfiles app when Harmony launches by setting environment variable `AVALON_HARMONY_WORKFILES_ON_LAUNCH=1`.
+You can show the Workfiles app when Harmony launches by setting environment variable `QUADPYPE_HARMONY_WORKFILES_ON_LAUNCH=1`.

 ## Developing